MicrosoftDocs/fabric-docs/docs/data-warehouse/tutorial-analyze-data-notebook.md

   - ignite-2023
 ---

-# Tutorial: Use a notebook to analyze data in a Warehouse in Microsoft Fabric
+# Tutorial: Analyze data in a notebook

 **Applies to:** [!INCLUDE [fabric-se-and-dw](includes/applies-to-version/fabric-se-and-dw.md)]

-In this tutorial, you will use two techniques to analyze data in a warehouse with a notebook.
+In this tutorial, learn how to use two techniques to analyze data in a warehouse with a notebook.

 > [!NOTE]
 > This tutorial forms part of an [end-to-end scenario](tutorial-introduction.md#data-warehouse-end-to-end-scenario).
 In order to complete this tutorial, you must first complete these tutorials: